georgeweigt/eigenmath/README.md

 If something goes wrong, "stop" is printed.
 Otherwise, all good.

-To generate LaTeX output:
+To generate LaTeX output

 	./a.out --latex scriptfilename | tee foo.tex

-To generate MathML output:
+To generate MathML output

 	./a.out --mathml scriptfilename | tee foo.html

-To generate MathJax output:
+To generate MathJax output

 	./a.out --mathjax scriptfilename | tee foo.html